History of the lumber industry in the United States: Maritime markets

 However, the acts and policy proved virtually impossible to enforce.
 A survey in 1700 documented more than fifteen thousand logs that violated the twenty-four inch restriction.
 Attempts to curb illegal lumbering continued under the appointment of John Bridger as survey general in 1705.
 His task was to survey and protect His Majesty's Woods, duties of which he performed with great enthusiasm.
 Bridger conducted extensive mast surveys, confiscated illegal timber, and prosecuted violators, to no avail.
 Colonists didn't care, and often disregarded the Broad Arrow mark.
 It became virtually impossible for a single surveyor with a few deputies to police the entire expanse of New England's forests.
 After much pleading on behalf of Bridger for more resources and authority, the Parliamentary Acts (1704–1729) slowly eased the burden of his charge.
 Ironically, in 1718 Bridger was removed for corruption and his predecessor Colonel David Dunbar, treated the post with indifference.

 The effects of the policy on the American economy remains unclear.
 Without the Admiralty's quest for choice timber the American lumber industry may not have developed as quickly.
 Certainly, the policy ensured a steady reliable source of mast timber during England's ascension to naval dominance, but at a price.
 Perceived violations of property rights on New England colonists served only to stoke the embers of rebellion.
 Shipments of New England timber continued unabated until the outbreak of the Revolutionary War.
-The last supply of New England masts reached the home country on July 31, 1775 after more than 4500 white pines had been sent under the Broad Arrow policy.
+The last supply of New England masts reached the home country on July 31, 1775, after more than 4500 white pines had been sent under the Broad Arrow policy.

+Economic role in the new nation

 The American industrial revolution caused the national demand for timber to spike.
 Prior to the Civil War, more than ninety percent of the nation's energy came from wood, fueling the great transportation vehicles of the era.
 As Americans settled the timber-starved Great Plains, they needed material from the lumber-rich parts of the nation with which to build their cities.
 The burgeoning railroad industry accounted for a fourth of the national lumber demand and required the product to build rail cars and stations, fashion ties, and power trains.
 Even as the coal began to replace wood as an energy source, the coal mining industry itself needed lumber to support its mining structures and create its own rail beds.

 Technological development helped the industry meet the soaring demand.
 New methods of transporting lumber, like the steam engine, provided the means to log further inland and away from water.
 New machines such as the circular saw and the band saw allowed forests to be felled with significantly improved efficiency.
 The resulting increased timber production saw New England forests become rapidly depleted, and American loggers began methodically cutting their way south and west in search of new forests.